Salman Khan's 'Fam-Jam' Pictures Are Giving Us Major 'Hum Saath Saath Hai' Vibes!

 In the second photo, we can see Arbaaz, Sohail, Arpita, Ayush and others posing with parents sans Salman.
 Arpita and Aayush's son Ahil steals the show with his cute expression.
 Check out the picture here.

-Speaking about films, Salman Khan will be next seen in Prabhu Deva's 'Dabangg 3'.
-The film stars Sonakshi Sinha and marks the acting debut of Mahesh Manjrekar's Saiee.
+Speaking about films, Salman Khan will next be seen in Prabhu Deva's 'Dabangg 3'.
+The film stars Sonakshi Sinha and marks the acting debut of Mahesh Manjrekar's Saiee Manjrekar.
 Kannada superstar Kiccha Sudeep plays the main antagonist.
 The film is slated to hit the big screens on December 20, 2019.

 Besides this movie, Salman also recently signed 'Radhe: Your Most Wanted Bhai' which too will be helmed by Prabhu Deva.
 Disha Patani plays his leading lady in the movie.
 The film has already hit the shooting floors.